Summer 2024 Application coming soon.

 Burklyn accepts work in clay, wood, glass, fiber, metal and other craft media.
 Fine art, photography, sculpture, and mixed media are also accepted.
 Burklyn does not accept work made from commercial kits, molds, patterns or stencils.
 Items made from the assembly of purchased parts or that are commercially produced and then decorated are not acceptable.
 Purchased beads in jewelry may be included only when used to accent or highlight a piece of the jeweler’s own design and execution that is the central element of the piece.
 That is, commercially produced elements may be used only in a manner that transforms their original design.
 We accept some specialty food items but limit the number of food booths at each fair.

 Applicants must submit a minimum of three samples of one craft to be juried.
+If you would like to sell more than one craft, please submit three samples of each craft.
 Most submit more than that to ensure an adequate representation of their body of work.
 We also encourage you to include photographs (thumb drives, web sites and email are fine) in addition to the samples.
 Be sure to include a detailed description of your work process, including information on your techniques and anything else pertinent to understanding your art.
 Please also include a booth photo or description.

 Burklyn requires either a photograph or detailed description of your booth.
-Note that the booth must be enclosed on three sides and allow entrance and exit without relying on your neighbor’s space.
+Note that the booth must be enclosed on three sides (unless on a corner) and allow entrance and exit without relying on your neighbor’s space.
 No stored items may be visible during the show.

 Retail prices and appropriate labeling for material content are required and should be included with your jury submission.
 Business cards, brochures and signage must be appropriate to the craft exhibited and for the fair.